 Consistent with the approach of the Promise Neighborhoods program, we believe that it is important for communities to develop a comprehensive neighborhood revitalization strategy that addresses neighborhood assets (as defined in this notice) that are essential to transforming distressed neighborhoods into healthy and vibrant communities of opportunity.
 Although not a proposed requirement for planning or implementation applicants, we believe that a Promise Neighborhood will be most successful when it is part of, and contributing to, an area's broader neighborhood revitalization strategy.
 We believe that only through the development of such comprehensive neighborhood revitalization plans that embrace the coordinated use of programs and resources in order to effectively address the interrelated needs within a community will the broader vision of neighborhood transformation occur.

 In developing their strategies for planning or implementing a continuum of solutions, applicants should be mindful of the importance of ensuring that all children, including infants and toddlers in the neighborhood, have an opportunity to benefit.
-For example, individuals with disabilities and language minorities, particularly recent immigrants, may encounter unique challenges that prevent them from accessing the benefits of a Promise Neighborhoods project.
+For example, individuals with disabilities and English Learners, particularly recent immigrants, may encounter unique challenges that prevent them from accessing the benefits of a Promise Neighborhoods project.

-Successful applicants under this competition must comply with Federal civil rights laws that apply to recipients and subrecipients of Federal financial assistance including: Title VI of the Civil Rights Act of 1964 (prohibiting discrimination on the basis of race, color, or national origin); Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act (prohibiting discrimination on the basis of disability); Title IX of the Education Amendments of 1972 (prohibiting discrimination on the basis of sex); and the Age Discrimination Act of 1975 (prohibiting discrimination on the basis of age).
+Successful applicants under this competition must comply with Federal civil rights laws that apply to recipients and sub-recipients of Federal financial assistance including: Title VI of the Civil Rights Act of 1964, as amended (prohibiting discrimination on the basis of race, color, or national origin); Section 504 of the Rehabilitation Act of 1973, as amended and Title II of the Americans with Disabilities Act of 1990, as amended (prohibiting discrimination on the basis of disability); Title IX of the Education Amendments of 1972, as amended (prohibiting discrimination on the basis of sex); and the Age Discrimination Act of 1975, as amended (prohibiting discrimination on the basis of age).

 Priorities: This competition includes three absolute priorities, four competitive preference priorities, and one invitational priority that are explained in the following paragraphs.
-These priorities are from the 2011 Promise Neighborhoods NFP, published elsewhere in this issue of the Federal Register.
+These priorities are from the 2011 Promise Neighborhoods NFP.

 Applicants must indicate in their application whether they are applying under Implementation Grant Priority 1 (Absolute), Implementation Grant Priority 2 (Absolute), or Implementation Grant Priority 3 (Absolute).
 An applicant that applies under Implementation Grant Priority 2 (Absolute) but is not eligible for funding under Implementation Grant Priority 2 (Absolute), or applies under Implementation Grant Priority 3 (Absolute) but is not eligible for funding under Implementation Grant Priority 3 (Absolute), may be considered for funding under Implementation Grant Priority 1 (Absolute).